Olical/propel/README.md

   -a, --address ADDRESS       Address for the server, defaults to 127.0.0.1 -f, --port-file-name FILE   File to write the port to, defaults to .prepl-port -w, --[no-]write-port-file  Write the port file?
-Use of --port-file-name implies true, defaults to false -e, --env ENV               What REPL to start ([jvm], node, browser, figwheel, rhino, graaljs or nashorn) -b, --figwheel-build BUILD  Build to use when using the figwheel env, defaults to propel -x, --extra EDN             Extra options map you want merged in, you can get creative with this one -h, --help                  Print this help
+Use of --port-file-name implies true, defaults to false -e, --env ENV               What REPL to start ([jvm], node, browser, figwheel, lein-figwheel, rhino, graaljs or nashorn) -b, --figwheel-build BUILD  Build to use when using the figwheel env (not lein-fighweel), defaults to propel -x, --extra EDN             Extra options map you want merged in, you can get creative with this one -h, --help                  Print this help
 ```